-For candidates receiving a vote to recommend by the Committee, the Chair of the Committee will have a letter prepared stating:
+For candidates recommended by vote of the Committee, the Chair of the Committee will have a letter prepared stating:

-"The Regional Campuses Tenure and Promotion Committee met on (date) and recommends you for (promotion to and/or tenure).
+"The Regional Campuses Tenure and Promotion Committee met on (date) and recommends you for (promotion to \\\\\ and/or tenure).
 This recommendation has not been reviewed by the administration of the University.
 This decision is not final until the administration and the committee's recommendations are acted upon by the Board of Trustees."